Ncnchiche/beerProject/README.md

     python3 main.py
     ```

-6. From CSV file add profile name when prompted and it will give you top 10 recommendations
+6. When prompted for Profile name(you can find them on CSV) and it will give you top 10 recommendations

  ## Demo from Command Line